-Advanced virtual guest management includes fast refresh, VM lifecycle actions (delete, reset, power off), modifying VM disk, network, graphical display, and graphical display configuration.
+Advanced virtual guest management includes all features of Basic virtual guest management plus fast refresh, VM lifecycle actions (delete, reset, power off), modifying VM disk, network, graphical display, and graphical display configuration.

-Supported Oracle Features
+Supported {debian} Features

-This table lists the availability of various features on Oracle Linux clients.
+This table lists the availability of various features on {debian} clients.

-The operating system you run on a client is supported by the organization that supplies the operating system.
-Oracle Linux is supported by Oracle.
+The operating system you run on a client is supported by the organization that supplies the operating system. {debian} is supported by the {debian} community.

-- \checkmark the feature is available on both Salt and traditional clients - X the feature is not available - ? the feature is under consideration, and may or may not be made available at a later date - Traditional the feature is supported only on traditional clients - Salt the feature is supported only on Salt clients
+- {check} the feature is available on both Salt and traditional clients - {cross} the feature is not available - {question} the feature is under consideration, and may or may not be made available at a later date - {trad} the feature is supported only on traditional clients - {salt} the feature is supported only on Salt clients.

-Table 9.
-Supported Features on Oracle Linux Operating Systems
+Table 10.
+Supported Features on {debian} Operating Systems